Saturday, May 1, 2021

 Backslashes are used in many programs to escape characters.
 Quotes and single quotes are used to terminate text elements.
 The latter is a common way for hackers to manipulate SQL statements so the command fired forces the back-end to reveal information not intended for the normal user.
 Semicolons can confuse web client logic or cause problems when information is exported to CSV files.
 Question marks and ampersands are both used in URL links, curly braces are common markers in REST payloads, etc.

-I've never really understood what's so funny using the pangram the quick brown fox jumps over the lazy dog in testing or the filler "Lore Ipsum".
+I personally have never really understood what is so exciting using the pangram the quick brown fox jumps over the lazy dog in testing or the filler "Lore Ipsum".
 Both do not contain any interesting characters.
-When testing German language based programs, I prefer to use Victor jagt zwölf Boxkämpfer quer über den großen Sylter Deich because it contains umlauts and this weird ß character which - in Switzerland - is unknown, even in the German speaking part.
+When testing German language based programs, we prefer to use Victor jagt zwölf Boxkämpfer quer über den großen Sylter Deich because it contains umlauts and this weird ß character, although it is an unknown character in Switzerland even in the German dialect speaking area.

-Most often, I use my own pangram which I have further adapted over time:
+Most often, we use my own pangram which we have further adapted over time:

 Chloë Valérie O'Loughlin-Bäcker runs the "Deacon Brodie" (Scottish Pub & Largest Whisky Collection) at Saint-Louis du Ha!Ha!, a town in Québec Canada.
 Her car is a Jaguar X and runs a max. of > 200 km/h.
 Isn't this amazingly fast?

 It contains all letters of the alphabet, plus umlauts and a selection of interesting characters that challenge text processors.
-But, it has not helped me later find a bug in our system where an exception was thrown when the annotation text contained a capital Ü. Other Umlauts were no problem and even the lowercase ü didn’t cause any harm.
+But, it has not helped us later find a bug in our system where an exception was thrown when the annotation text contained a capital Ü (a bug in Open Edge Progress btw.).
+Other umlauts were no problem and even the lowercase ü didn’t cause any harm.
 The system really failed only with the capital version of it.
 Crazy!

 Null, True, All, Test and other funny bugs related to people's names